 Following in the footsteps of Google and Microsoft, online shopping giant Amazon runs a cloud-based storage service called, straightforwardly enough, Amazon Cloud Drive.

-Why is it good?
-As well as its Cloud Drive storage space, Amazon also offers a free Cloud Player service.
+Strengths?
+As well as its free 5GB of storage space, Amazon also offers a free Cloud Player music service.
 The Player lets you store up to 250 songs in the cloud, so you can listen wherever you are, on your iPhone, iPod, Android mobile or Kindle Fire tablet.

-How to get extra storage.
+What if you pay?
 If you want more storage, there are several packages to choose from.
-Prices start from £6 for 20GB/year, and run up to £320 for 1000GB/year.
+Prices start from £6/yr for 20GB, and run up to £320/yr for 1TB.

 Anything else?
-Some users have reported that Amazon Cloud Drive doesn't support the latest version of Google Chrome, so if you use Chrome as your default browser, it may be worth switching to another browser to download the desktop app.
+Some users have reported problems with Amazon Cloud Drive when using the latest version of Google Chrome, so if you use Chrome as your default browser, it may be worth switching to another browser to download the desktop app.
+Amazon has troubleshooting tips on its website to help.

 Download it now: Amazon Cloud Drive